david-barnett/microViz/README.md

 Ordination methods can also help you to visualise if overall microbial ecosystem composition differs markedly between groups, e.g. BMI.

-Here is one option to try first:
+Here is one option as an example:

 1. Filter out rare taxa (e.g. remove Genera not present in at least 10% of samples) - use `tax_filter()`